Lady Windermere's Fan (1925 film): Box office

 According to Warner Bros. records, the film earned $324,000 domestically and $74,000 abroad.

 Home media

 The film is available on DVD in the More Treasures from American Film Archives collection.

 Preservation and screenings

-Lady Windermere's Fan is scheduled to be screened by the George Eastman House at their Dryden Theater on Tuesday, May 20, 2025.
-Live piano accompaniment will be performed by Dr. Philip Carli.
-The 35 mm print to be shown is cited as "Restored by The Museum of Modern Art, with the financial support of Matthew and Natalie Bernstein."
+Lady Windermere's Fan was screened at the George Eastman House's Dryden Theater in 2025, with live piano accompaniment by Dr. Philip Carli.
+The 35 mm print was cited as "Restored by The Museum of Modern Art, with the financial support of Matthew and Natalie Bernstein."